NHSDigital/IOPS-FHIR-Simplifier-Backup/GPConnectDirectCareAPIs-R4/backup/guides/Patient-Core-Records-API2/Home/API/Interactions.page.md

 FHIR:

-- defines specific resources for the health care domain, such as ==Patient== and ==Observation==, and also defines common data items for those resources
+- defines specific resources for the health care domain, such as __Patient__ and __Observation__, and also defines common data items for those resources
 - can be adapted for local requirements using profiles, extensions, terminologies and more
 - defines rules for how to access resources via RESTful APIs
 - can also be used for messaging and document solutions